front-depiction/kOS-AGS/README.md

 ## Introduction

 Proportional Navigation (PN), often referred to as Collision Homing or a form of 'lead-pursuit', stands as a rudimentary yet exceedingly potent missile guidance strategy.
 Its foundational premise rests on driving the missile to anticipatively "lead" its target, thereby obviating the need to discern the target's velocity or range.
-A short paper that can help better understand proportional navigation can be found at [here](https://www.ijser.org/researchpaper/Performance-Evaluation-of-Proportional-Navigation-Guidance-for-Low-Maneuvering-Targets.pdf)
+A short paper that can help better understand proportional navigation can be found at [here](https://www.ijser.org/researchpaper/Performance-Evaluation-of-Proportional-Navigation-Guidance-for-Low-Maneuvering-Targets.pdf).
+A comprehensive overview of various guidance laws, including various branches of Proportional Navigation, complemented by illustrative code examples, can be found [here](https://www.moddb.com/members/blahdy/blogs/gamedev-introduction-to-proportional-navigation-part-i).

 ## Core Principle

 **Equation**: